 Intentional blocking is prohibited in the Downriver.
 Intentional blocking is defined as a Team intentionally changing the direction of their raft more than once, with the intended aim of impeding the progress of a faster team.
 Penalty per infringement: 10 seconds.
 If a Team is intentionally blocked by another Team, the blocked Team shall have 10 seconds subtracted from their total time for each blocking infraction.

-Intentional contact between paddle to paddle, paddle to person, paddle to raft, or person to person is illegal.
+Intentional contact between paddle to paddle, paddle to person, paddle to raft, person to raft, or person to person is illegal.
 Intentional raft to raft contact (ramming) is allowed.
 Penalty per infringement: 10 seconds.

 Rafts are to stay within the course defined for the Downriver.
 Cutting corners or other course markers like buoys will result in a 50 second penalty for the team